 - 7.1 Only standard length lines, used for public and daily cableway use and provided by the site, shall be used.(not less than 17.80m at full size cables) - 7.2 For Two Tower systems, the line length with depend on the site specifics and has to be approved by the Chief Judge.
-The handle must at least touch the water in extended line mode. - 7.3 Shortening of the rope and use of extensions and different handles is not permitted.
+The handle must at least touch the water in extended line mode. - 7.3 Shortening of the rope and use of extensions and different handles is not permitted. - 7.4 During the time of official practice and competition, all handles should be fixed so that they cannot come apart.
+Taping both sides of the handle is the preferred way.

-8. FEATURES (Previously known as OBSTACLES)
+8. FEATURES

 - 8.1 All features in the course will be used at the riders own risk. - 8.2 In the interest of safety, the Chief Judge has the right to exclude features for any reason he deems. - 8.3 There is no restriction on features allowed in competition.
 The only requirement is that they are laid out so riders can safely perform an equal number of air tricks and feature tricks throughout the course.
 It is up to the organiser and the Chief Judge to work together and decide in the best or most appropriate placement of features, considering history, new trends, common sense and safety.
-However, the final decision rest with the Chief Judge. - 8.4 The Bulletin for the competition has to contain a diagram of the cableway with the height, distances between the pylons, description of the course, placement and specification of features noted.
+However, the final decision rests with the Chief Judge. - 8.4 The Bulletin for the competition has to contain a diagram of the cableway with the height, distances between the pylons, description of the course, placement and specification of features noted.
 The Chief Judge or a responsible Council Member should be involved in developing the optimum placement of features prior to distribution of the bulletin. - 8.5 In two tower systems, features should be accessible from both directions whenever possible.
 Any direction that the Officials deem dangerous will be forbidden.
-See Appendix D - 8.6 For International competitions at small/removable cable systems that are not in regular use by the public, the organiser has to submit the drawing of the pool/lake features and the cable for approval by the Confederation or World Council, no later than 3 Months prior to the competition. - 8.7 All features must have been in everyday use for a minimum of 14 days prior to the competition.
-When the site is built especially for the competition, the 14 days rule does not apply.
-The position of the features must not change between the Official Training and the competition. - 8.8 For safety reasons, open water should be allowed for all air tricks.
-Features shall not be placed in an area where an air trick is expected or riders forced to perform an airt rick over a feature. - 8.9 If a rider falls in front of a feature, he has to let go of the handle or be disqualified.
+See Appendix C - 8.6 For International competitions at small/removable cable systems that are not in regular use by the public, the organiser has to submit the drawing of the pool/lake features and the cable for approval by the Confederation or World Council, no later than 3 Months prior to the competition. - 8.7 All features must have been in everyday use for a minimum of 14 days prior to the competition.
+When the site is built specifically or the competition, the 14 days rule does not apply.
+The position of the features must not change between the official training and the competition.
+Any changes requested by the organiser after the 14 days must be approved by the Chief Judge and communicated to all the registered riders of the event.
+The Bulletin should also be amended to reflect any changes agreed. - 8.8 For safety reasons, open water should be allowed for all air tricks.
+Features shall not be placed in an area where an air trick is expected or riders forced to perform an airt trick over a feature. - 8.9 If a rider falls in front of a feature, he has to let go of the handle or be disqualified.